strapi/nextjs-corporate-starter/migration-steps.md

 }
 ```

-And in the same file let's update the `generateStaticParams` function to the following:
+And in the same file, let's update the `generateStaticParams` function to the following:

 ```tsx
 export async function generateStaticParams() {